 With much on offer all year around, and the beauty of the region simply changing its colour pallet, choosing the ideal time to visit could be based on where else you’d like to go while visiting the Cape or what events you’d like to attend while here.

-With guaranteed warm weather from November to around the end of February, with temperatures rising 5 degrees higher than the city centre, the Cape Winelands sees an influx of tourists during this time.
+With guaranteed warm weather from November to the end of February, with temperatures rising 5 degrees higher than the city centre, the Cape Winelands sees an influx of tourists during this time.

-If you’re more inclined to enjoy the cooler weather, visiting during the winter months can be a phenomenal experience as well.
-This time of year shows a lot of promise as there are a number of well-known events taking place such as the Wacky Wine Weekend, the Good Food & Wine Show, The Old Mutual Trophy Wine show as well as the Wedding Expo.
+If you’re more inclined to enjoy the cooler weather, visiting during the winter months can be a phenomenal experience, as well.
+This time of year shows a lot of promise as there are a number of well-known events taking place, such as the Wacky Wine Weekend, the Good Food & Wine Show, the Old Mutual Trophy Wine show as well as the Wedding Expo.
 Enjoying a full bodied red wine over a hearty traditional stew while watching the rain drizzle down will warm up the body, soul and mind!

 One Day in The Cape Winelands Itinerary

 Planning to get the most out of your holiday can be a daunting task, so we’ve put together a perfect day for your family when visiting the Cape Winelands.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Cape Winelands.

 Start your day off at Spier Wine Estate